Rafsan0Z/MKS21X-FinalProject/README.md

 4. To remove a number you only need to enter the row and column.

+5. Press n to refresh and create another puzzle.

 Here are the bugs of the game:

 1. The game doesnt give an answer to a puzzle
+2. Border line for Custom Puzzles are not correct
+3. If you lose track of your inputs, restart the game

 Development Log